Singapore Considers Recommendations to Curb Misuse of Personal Mobility Aids

-To curb the misuse of personal mobility aids (PMAs) by able-bodied persons, a set of recommendations has been released by the Active Mobility Advisory Panel in Singapore.
-The recommendations include allowing only individuals certified by a medical professional to use mobility scooters, reducing the speed limit, and restricting the size of such devices.
+To curb the misuse of personal mobility aids (PMAs) by able-bodied persons, only people certified by a medical professional to have problems walking will be allowed to use mobility scooters, if a new set of recommendations is accepted by the Government.
+One was that the use of these units be restricted to people with certified walking disabilities.
+Other recommendations covered restrictions on the speed limit and the size of such mobility aids.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: TODAYonline » / 🏆 1. in SG